Your Vehicle is REPAIRABLE & You Do NOT have Collision Coverage

 Loss of Use

 If you do NOT get a rental, you can request payment for “loss of use.”
-If the PD coverage limits have not been exhausted, the at-fault party’s insurance company will pay you for the time you were without your vehicle.
+If PD coverage limits are not exhausted, the at-fault party’s insurance company will pay you for the time you were without your vehicle.
 The rate is generally the amount it would cost to rent a vehicle like yours for the time you were without a vehicle.
-For example, if you drive a standard vehicle and were without your car AND did not get a rental for 5 days, you would be entitled to $35 per day x 5 days.
+For example, if you drive a standard vehicle AND did not get a rental for 5 days, you would be entitled to $35 per day x 5 days.

 Diminished Value